Honoring Asian/Pacific American Children’s Literature

 These picture books offer a unique window into the Asian/Pacific American experience.
 They are crafted with love, care, and deep respect for cultural narratives.
 So, they are perfect for family sharing during AAPI Heritage Month.
 And serve as important resources for empathy, understanding, and celebrating diversity all year round.
 By reading, we take another step towards appreciating the tapestry of stories that enrich our communities and our own lives.

-Let’s continue to honor the contributions of Asian/Pacific Americans by bringing Youth Equity Stewardship to your school.
-Youth Equity Stewardship (YES) is an innovative and experiential learning process.
-YES activates and sustains authentic partnerships between adults and students leading to compelling, sustainable, vibrant communities.
-Facilitators foster multi-generational collaboration.
-Music, movement, and visual arts address complex educational challenges with an asset-based, solution-oriented process that drives continuous improvement.
+Continue to honor the contributions of Arab Americans by bringing Youth Empowered Stewardship (YES) to your school.
+YES is an innovative and experiential learning process that activates and sustains authentic partnerships between adults and students, leading to compelling, sustainable, and vibrant communities.
+Facilitators foster multigenerational collaboration through music, movement, and visual arts to address complex educational challenges with an asset-based, solution-oriented process that drives continuous improvement.
+YES aligns with the messages in these books by empowering youth to share their voices and foster equity through creativity and connection.